Scholarships for First-year Students (And Some Second-years)

 Thank you for your interest in giving to scholarship fundsfor first-year students.
 If you want to add your gift to one of the scholarships below, you can give safely online or by mail to our office.
 Thank you!

 UIS admits a small number of highly qualified first-year college students into the Capital Scholars Honors Program, a four-year baccalaureate program that combines an integrated core of general education courses with study of a foreign language and any of UIS’ 20 undergraduate majors.
-The Capital Scholars Scholarship is one of the award-based components of the program.
+The CAP Merit Scholarship is one of the award-based components of the program.
 The scholarship currently grants awards at four scholarship levels, all of which are renewable for up to four years.
 “Capital Scholars” can receive a scholarship award for up to four years.
 All recipients must be full-time, residential students and maintain high academic merit to retain scholarship renewals for succeeding academic years of eligibility.

 Established in 1999, the Chancellor’s Scholarship has been awarded to full-time students maintaining a GPA of 3.5 or higher with preference given to freshmen.